TheRealZephros/master-thesis/chapters/background/background.typ

 === #gls("MT5") <background.mt5.sec>
 Building on the architecture and pretraining paradigm established by #gls("T5"), the #gls("MT5") model by @MT5 extends these principles to the multilingual domain.
 While it retains the same encoder-decoder structure and leverages the same self-attention mechanisms, mT5 is specifically designed to operate effectively across a wide range of languages.
 This shift from a monolingual to a multilingual setting introduces several key modifications aimed at improving cross-lingual generalization and reducing English-centric bias.
 By training from scratch on a large, diverse multilingual corpus and refining its tokenization and training strategies, #gls("MT5") adapts the #gls("T5") framework to meet the challenges of truly global #gls("NLP"). \
 Instead of #gls("T5")'s original subword tokenizer, this model employs a SentencePiece unigram tokenizer trained on multilingual data spanning 101 languages.
-This change improves its ability to process non-English scripts more effectively .
+This change improves its ability to process non-English scripts more effectively.
 Unlike #gls("T5"), which excludes padding tokens from loss computation, this approach calculates gradients over the entire sequence, including padding.
 This contributes to greater robustness across diverse languages.
 Rather than building on an English-only pretrained model, it is trained from the ground up on the multilingual #gls("MC4") corpus.
 This avoids English-centric bias and enhances performance across a wide range of languages.
 The model does not rely on language tags or specialized embeddings to indicate the input language.
 It learns to process text based solely on content, fostering more language-independent representations.
 While the underlying encoder-decoder and self-attention mechanisms mirror those of #gls("T5"), these targeted adjustments significantly improve its effectiveness in multilingual contexts.